-During FY 15 and FY16, our Cultural Resources Program conducted numerous projects to inventory the cultural resources under its care and maximize efficiency in management of those resources.
+During FY16 and FY17, the Cultural Resources Program conducted extensive surveys to inventory the cultural resources under its stewardship and maximize efficiency in the management of those resources.

-As a follow up to the 2011 archival research of the CTA, an extensive inventory and field verification survey was initiated for the Kanna Watershed Basin in early 2015.
-At more than 2,100 acres in size, the Kanna watershed is comprised of high, forested mountains and steep, rugged valleys.
-The largest archaeological survey to take place in the CTA, the objective focused on locating sites previously identified in historic maps and documents and uncovering unknown features to be considered for future protection.
-In the course of this survey, more than 100 archaeological sites were visited and recorded These sites included the locations of agricultural fields and dwellings, World War II era bomb shelters and charcoal kilns, tomb complexes, and road systems that promise to shed light on both historic and prehistoric activities in this area.
+As a follow-up to the 2015 archival research of the Jungle Warfare Training Center (JWTC), a 2,600-acre inventory and field verification survey was initiated for the Haramata Watershed in February of 2016.
+The first large-scale archaeological survey to take place in the JWTC, the objective of this project was to locate sites previously identified in historic maps and documents and uncover unknown features to be considered for future protection.
+In the course of this survey, more than 89 cultural sites were visited and recorded.
+These sites included an early 20th century indigo fabric-dying complex, structural remains of an historic lumber camp, and a vast network of historic trails crisscrossing high, forested mountains and steep, rugged valleys.